Complete set of unitary irreps of Discrete Heisenberg Group $HW_{2^s}$: Conclusion

 To discuss possible applications and future work we note that for applications in quantum circuits it is necessary to construct the corresponding quantum circuit for the unitary matrices of any representation and any group element.
 To this end, it is enough to construct the quantum circuits for the "momentum" and "position" matrices $P$ and $Q$.

 For applications in the area of quantum Hall effect, we should consider an important class of group elements of $HW_{2^{s}}$, the so called magnetic translations which represent the motion of an electron in two dimensional toroidal lattice $ \mathbb{Z} _{2^{s}}\times \mathbb{Z} _{2^{s}}$ in the presence of a transverse magnetic flux $2\pi /2^{s}$ per lattice plaquete, in units of quantum of magnetic flux \cite{zak}, \cite {flo3} and references therein.
 The problem which appears for this value of flux is that the magnetic translations are ill defined and one has to go to a new phase space lattice $ \mathbb{Z} _{2^{2s}}\times \mathbb{Z} _{2^{2s}}$ and the extension of the $HW_{2^{s}}$ to the tensor product $ HW_{2^{s}}\otimes HW_{2^{s}}$.
-The solution to this problem will appear elsewhere \cite{flo10}.
+The solution to this problem will appear in later article by the authors.

 In this area considerations on the construction of models of topological quantum computations lead to the study of new excitations of many electron systems the so called anyonic excitations of exotic fractional statistics \cite{kitaev}.
-Here the representations of the finite Heisenberg group $ HW_{2^{s}}$ as well as its automorphism group play an important role in the study of so called metaplectic anyons.
+Here the representations of the finite Heisenberg group $ HW_{2^{s}}$ as well as its automorphism group play an important role in the study of so called metaplectic anyons \cite{nayak2}.
 The Heisenberg group for a system of N electrons moving on the above toroidal lattice is the N-fold tensor product of $HW_{2^{s}}$ and its automorphism group is the finite symplectic group $Sp_{2N}( \mathbb{Z} _{2^{s}})$ so we have to construct quantum circuits for the elements of this group.
 The anyonic excitations are eigenstates of the corresponding unitary operators because of the relation of the braid group $B_{2N+1}$ and the symplectic group.
-So in future work we shall study the metaplectic representation of $Sp_{2N}( \mathbb{Z} _{2^{s}})$ \cite{nayak2}.
+So in future work we shall study the metaplectic representation of $Sp_{2N}( \mathbb{Z} _{2^{s}})$.